yuvaraj-mani/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_3_Lab.md

 1. On the **Choose Import Type** page of the **Import Virtual Machine** wizard, select **Register the virtual machine (use the existing unique ID)** and select **Next >**.

 1. On the **Configure Processor** page of the **Import Virtual Machine** wizard, set **Number of virtual processors** to **4**, and select **Next >**.

+   >**Note**: Ignore any error messages referring to the change of the number of virtual processors.

 1. On the **Connect Network** page of the **Import Virtual Machine** wizard, in the **Connection** drop-down list select **NestedSwitch** and select **Next >**.